 It’s an incredible story, which appears to be just getting started – and one in which the Sir Thomas White Loan Charity has played its part.

-Barry, alongside his brother, Jeff, started Small Landscapes in 2007.
-Providing services including decking and timber solutions, driveways and block paving, garden design, lawns and soft landscaping, and patios and flagstones; Small Landscapes has grown by leaps and bounds – although, as Barry reveals, it wasn’t the brothers’ first venture in business.
+Barry, alongside his brother, Jeff, started Leicestershire Garden Design under the name Small Landscapes in 2007.
+Providing services including decking and timber solutions, driveways and block paving, garden design, lawns and soft landscaping, and patios and flagstones; the company has grown by leaps and bounds – although, as Barry reveals, it wasn’t the brothers’ first venture in business.

 “In many ways, ours is a strange story,” explained Barry.
 “Of all things, we actually started a record company – with the help of the Sir Thomas White Loan Charity – back in 2002.
 The aim was to use the record company to help distribute music, some of which we had written ourselves, as we performed in a band.
 The company never did what we set out for it to do.
 We paid the loan back and thought that, whilst we weren’t perhaps so good at being musicians, we should definitely carry on doing landscaping, something that we had done since we left school.
 We went back to the Sir Thomas White Loan Charity with the idea of our landscaping business and everything went from there.”